psnc-dl/chcontext/README.md

  <div id="widget1" class="chcontext-widget-wrapper" data-searchProvider="FBC+" data-queryselector="h1">
  </div>
  ````

+ Development minified and unminified version can be found [here](dist/):

 ### Style your widget
 You can change the look of the widget using CSS.
 First check [the default style](src/style.css) to find out what classes you should use.
 Then use inline styling in `div` element: